 The first step is to contact us by

 A time is then made for the initial session in which the assessment process will begin prior to starting feelings sessions.
-This allows you to meet the therapist and discuss whether primal therapy is right for you.
+This allows you to meet the therapist and discuss whether an emotion focused somatic based trauma therapy is right for you.

 10. How much does it cost?

 Sessions fee for one hour is 160.00AUD.
 No Medicare rebates are available.